Blue Heelers: episode guide

 Crazy Like A Fox

-A feuding brother and sister makes life hell for the Heelers.
+Feuding elderly siblings make life hell for the Heelers.
 The angry brother accuses the owner of an antique store of receiving stolen goods after his sister sells a chest of drawers without his knowledge.
-When the chest is discovered to have been burned by the shop owner, the investigation shifts to the whereabouts of the $15000 that was inside the chest — and the exact nature of the shop owner's business.
+When the chest is discovered to have been burned by the shop owner, the investigation shifts to the whereabouts of the $15,000 that was inside the chest — and the exact nature of the shop owner's business.
 Nick pulls over a car for speeding and is offered a bribe by the driver.
 The driver insists it was an honest mistake but with a known criminal as his passenger and his own identity a mystery, the Heelers are lead to an unexpected result.

 Guest Starring: Patsy Martin as Mrs. Edgecombe, Cliff Ellen as Greg Sutton, Robert Forza as Alex Stavros, Warwick Comber as Trevor Edwards; Beth Child as Phillipa Sutton, Jeff Booth as Father Morton